Things to Do in Victoria BC Canada

 Victoria, British Columbia – Southeastern Corner of Vancouver Island.
 Website: www.tourismvictoria.com/

-Victoria is the Capital City of British Columbia and is located on the southern end of Vancouver Island.
-At just under 100,000 people, Victoria is a rather large city.
+Victoria is the capital city of British Columbia and is located on the southern end of Vancouver Island.
+At around 400,000 people in the Greater Victoria area it is a large city.
 But it doesn’t really have that big city feel, as it features many gardens filled with flowers and other natural areas.

 Plus, the entire city is nestled in on all sides by the coastline, offering up many incredible views.
 If possible, you should spend a few days in Victoria in order to have enough time to properly check out this charming city.
 A few of the highlights are:

 Things to do in Victoria, BC Canada – Castles

 Take a tour of Craigdarroch Castle

 One of many fun things to do in Victoria, BC Canada is visiting some castles!
 The stunning Craigdarroch Castle was completed in 1890, after three years of construction.
 Known as a “Bonanza Castle”, it is much more like a home than your standard Medieval-style castle but no less impressive.

 The castle was built to reflect the nicest homes back in Mother Britain and show people what they could achieve through hard work.
 Today, the castle offers tours and special events so people can appreciate the craftsmanship of this beautiful place.
 Be sure to check out the website to learn more if you plan to visit.
 And until you can make the trip, there’s a virtual tour you can take!

 Hatley Castle – On the grounds of Royal Roads University